JDanielSecOps/Watch-Operations/readme.md

 ## Contributions

-   For contributions or issues please open a pull request or issue
+   For contributions,features or issues please open a pull request or issue

 ## License